frankframework/frankframework/FRANKDOC.md

 In the text editor, a Frank developer only sees the Java doc above a class declaration.
 Only the first sentence is shown (sentence end is dot-space or dot-newline).
 This has been explained already for the root XML element, see section "Expressing the root object", subsection "Description".
 That subsection also shows how the JavaDoc above a class declaration appears in the website: It appears at the top of the page of the Java class.
 Please note that the meaning of the role name of a child XML element is not documented this way.
 Only the behavior of the referenced Java class is shown.

 The web application shows the JavaDoc above a config child setter.
-In this JavaDoc you can express the meaning of the element role.
+In this JavaDoc you can express the meaning of the role name.
 This description is shown along with the table of config children.
 See the example below:

 ![webapp-config-child-description](./webapp-config-child-description.jpg)